siradel-telecom/web-services/Sample/Readme.md

 # How to run the python client ?
-You can run python client through any python 3 environement.
+You can run python client through any python 3 environment.

 ## Build your csv file with network information
 Network file (.csv) must reference antenna and propagation model defined in input.json file